Grants for individuals

 Robert Rauschenberg Foundation Artist as Activist - Fellowship supporting artists whose work explores racial justice with a particular focus on mass incarceration.
 Annual December deadline for application.

-Foundation Grants to Individuals Online – A service of the Foundation Center that offers information on funders that provide scholarships, fellowships, grants, and a wide range of financial support to individuals.
-Contact a Resource Center staff person to be logged in.
-Other than at Springboard, this resource has free access at many locations across the country.
-This resource is free for Springboard Resource Center users.
+Foundation Grants to Individuals Online – A service of Candid that offers information on funders that provide scholarships, fellowships, grants, and a wide range of financial support to individuals.
+This resource has free access at many locations across the country.

 New York Foundation for the Arts / NYFA Source – NYFA Source is a free searchable database for individual artist funding nationwide.